15 years Cochrane Heart Group: The Cochrane Heart Group registered as an entity of the Cochrane Collaboration in July 1998.

 The scope of the Cochrane Heart Group includes primary prevention, acute treatment, secondary prevention and rehabilitation, in all forms of heart disease, including ischaemic heart disease, heart diseases more common in developing countries, arrhythmias, valvular and congenital heart diseases.

-The Group has a wide membership including clinicians, researchers and healthcare consumers from all over the world.
-Our members share an interest in generating reliable, up-to-date evidence relevant to the prevention, treatment and rehabilitation of particular heart problems or groups of problems.
+We have 26 Editors and 1028 authors across 5 continents who contribute to the Cochrane Heart Group.
+Our wide membership includes clinicians, researchers and healthcare consumers who share an interest in generating reliable, up-to-date evidence relevant to the prevention, treatment and rehabilitation of particular heart problems.
+Our work has contributed specifically to the following:

 We are based at the Department of Non-Communicable Disease Epidemiology, London School of Hygiene & Tropical Medicine, UK.